 - 1. SAFETY OF PRINCIPAL is the foremost objective of the Investment Policy.
-The Treasurer shall seek to ensure that capital losses are avoided with each investment transaction.
+The Treasurer shall seek to ensure that capital losses are avoided within the context of the overall management of the portfolio.
 The objective is to mitigate credit risk (the risk that a security or a portfolio will lose some or all of its value due to a real or perceived change in the ability of the issuer to repay its debt) and interest rate risk (the market value of the security in the portfolio will fall due to changes in general interest rates). - 2.
 LIQUIDITY is the second most important objective of the Investment Policy.
 It is important that a portion of the portfolio contain investments, which can be easily liquidated with minimal, or no risk to principal and/or interest.
 The longest maturity of any investment shall be five years.
 The portfolio shall be structured so that sufficient funds are readily available to meet all reasonably anticipated operating expenses. - 3.
 YIELD is the return earned on monies invested.
-The City's funds shall be designed to attain a rate of return throughout budgetary and economic cycles which is approximately equal to the return on a Market Benchmark Index which will be reported to the City Council on a periodic basis.
-The current index that is consistent with this policy, the market, and the cash flow needs of the City is the 1-5 year Government Index.
-Yield will be considered only after the basic requirements of safety, liquidity, and credit quality have been met.
+The City's funds shall be designed to attain a rate of return throughout budgetary and economic cycles which is approximately equal to the return on a Market Benchmark Index which will be reported to the City Council on a periodic basis Yield will be considered only after the basic requirements of safety, liquidity, and credit quality have been met.